 Corporate Renewable Energy Buyers’ Principles: Increasing Access to Renewable Energy

 Businesses are actively and successfully adding renewable energy to their own facilities and increasingly entering into contracts to buy or invest in offsite renewable energy.
 Even though cost-effective project opportunities currently exist, with billions of kilowatt hours still needed to meet their renewable energy goals, businesses face a variety of challenges accessing cost-effective projects on favorable terms.

 The Buyers’ Principles frame the challenges and the needs of large renewable energy buyers.
 The principles are intended to overcome these challenges and to add the corporate buyer perspective to discussions underway across the country on the future of our energy and electricity system.

-In total, these companies need 12.4 million megawatt hours of renewable energy – enough to power over 1.1 million homes – to meet their near-term goals and far more in the long-term.
+In total, these companies need more than 20 million megawatt hours of renewable energy to meet their near-term goals and far more in the long-term.

 Many of these companies are aggressively purchasing and investing in renewable energy both on- and off-site and are reaping the economic benefits.
 But to meet the scale of their renewable energy goals, these companies need access to more renewable energy.
 This means companies are looking for easier and more cost-effective ways to sign direct deals with renewable energy projects and to work with their utilities to procure cost-effective renewable energy to meet their needs.